nedmsmith/draft-smith-satp-vlei-binding/draft-smith-satp-vlei-binding.md

 # Architecture {#sec-arch}

 The SATP core protocol {{-satp-core}} defines several extensible protocol fields that may contain payload values not defined by SATP core.
-To facilitate interoperability these fields SHOULD contain a media-type or content-format wrapper.
+To facilitate interoperability these fields SHOULD contain a media-type {{-media-type}} or content-format {{-content-format}} wrapper.
-The following CDDL defines the wrapper and application to SATP fields.
+The following CDDL {{-cddl}} defines the wrapper and application to SATP fields.

 ~~~ cddl
 {::include cddl/msg-wrapper.cddl}